pitchmuc/aepp/docs/main.md

 * localFolder: OPTIONAL: the local folder where to extract the sandbox.
 If not provided, it will use the current working directory and name the    folder the name of the sandbox.
 * region: OPTIONAL: the region of the sandbox (default: nld2).
 This is used to fetch the correct API endpoints for the identities.
     Possible values: "va7","aus5", "can2", "ind2"
+* ootb : OPTIONAL : If you want to also download the OOTB elements

 Example of usage: